RHEPDS/SAP_skillup_HANA_NW/docs/24-labsfour-ha-ge.md

     ... output omitted ...
     ```

-    NOTE: After the swpm installation starts, you see the following
+    **Notice!** After the swpm installation starts, you see the following
     message:

         TASK [community.sap_install.sap_swpm : SAP SWPM - Wait for sapinst process to exit, poll every 60 seconds] **************************************************